Kuadrant/authorino/docs/user-guides/token-normalization.md

 Broadly, the term token normalization in authentication systems usually implies the exchange of an authentication token, as provided by the user in a given format, and/or its associated identity claims, for another freshly issued token/set of claims, of a given (normalized) structure or format.

-The most typical use-case for token normalization envolves accepting tokens issued by multiple trusted sources and of often varied authentication protocols, while ensuring that the eventual different data structures adopted by each of those sources are normalized, thus allowing to simplify policies and authorization checks that depend on those values.
+The most typical use-case for token normalization involves accepting tokens issued by multiple trusted sources and of often varied authentication protocols, while ensuring that the eventual different data structures adopted by each of those sources are normalized, thus allowing to simplify policies and authorization checks that depend on those values.
 In general, however, any modification to the identity claims can be for the purpose of normalization.

 This user guide focuses on the aspect of mutation of the identity claims resolved from an authentication token, to a certain data format and/or by extending them, so that required attributes can thereafter be trusted to be present among the claims, in a desired form.
 For such, Authorino allows to extend resolved identity objects with custom attributes (custom claims) of either static values or with values fetched from the [Authorization JSON](./../architecture.md#the-authorization-json).